-Microsoft Retires MCSA, MCSE, And MCSD Certifications; What to Do Now?
+Microsoft Retiring MCSA, MCSE, And MCSD Certifications; What to Do Now

 There is no question that Microsoft is amongst the tech giants.
 Year after year, for more than a decade now Microsoft has been introducing new products in the market along with certifications on these products as well for technicians.
 Microsoft knows how to keep up with the pace of the ever-revolutionizing world of IT.
 Hence, continuous updating and retiring of certifications is a common practice by Microsoft.